 “The objective of the digital sandbox is to help financial institutions build deep digital capabilities to tap market opportunities and promote financial inclusion through innovative technologies to better cater the underserved population in the Mena region,” says Richard Teng, chief executive officer at Abu Dhabi’s Financial Services Regulatory Authority (FSRA).

 It follows the Dubai International Financial Centre’s (DIFC) Fintech Hive accelerator which launched in 2017 with 11 startups who went onto raise $10 million.
-This year’s cohort is comprised of 22 companies.
+The 2018 cohort is comprised of 22 companies.

-Meanwhile the Bahrain Development Bank launched a $100 million fund specifically for fintech in June this year, while Egypt has produced several successful fintech startups including payment system Fawry, which exited for $100 million back in 2015.
+Meanwhile the Bahrain Development Bank launched a $100 million fund specifically for fintech in June 2018, while Egypt has produced several successful fintech startups including payment system Fawry, which exited for $100 million back in 2015.

 This eagerness to attract and enable a fintech sector is creating competition between the different regulators in the region which benefits the wider market.